magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/debugging/index.md

 title: Debugging tips
 ---

-If you haven't yet modified the config object and setup the references you'll see the following console warning in your console to inform you the component is missing:
+If you haven't yet modified the config object and setup the references you'll see the following console warning, telling you the component is missing:

 ```text
 parseStorageHtml.js?4091:67 No config aggregator defined for content type X, this content type won't be rendered.